dirceuBarquette/Assets/README.md

 digite uma opção >
 ```

-**Note**: raw data must be formatted in five fields separated by blanks.
+**Note**: raw data must be formatted in five fields separated by blank spaces.
 Each individual field must follow these rules below:

 ```console
 2019-11-01 COMPRA WEGE3 200 26.22
 ```

- When you press **1 ** again at the last prompt, you will be asked to import the file.
+ When you press **1** again at the last prompt, you will be asked to import the file.
 So just type in the full file path!
 For example, there is an appropriate file that you can get ...

 ```console
 test/examples/few_records.txt